buddhi1980/mandelbulber2/README.md

 [Arch Linux AUR Package (builds latest git snapshot)] (https://aur.archlinux.org/packages/mandelbulber2-git/)

-In addition there is prepared solution for VC++ 2015 located in root folder of git package.
-This solution includes all needed nugets to compile the program.
+In addition, there exists an MSBuild System Solution located in root folder of git package.
+This solution accommodates all dependencies with NUGET for autonomous compilation.

 ## Resources